pantheon-systems/documentation/source/content/dns-providers.md

 reviewed: "2020-04-16"
 ---

-Pantheon provides registrar-specific instructions on how to connect your domain from your DNS provider to Pantheon.
+Pantheon provides DNS host-specific instructions on how to connect your domain from your DNS provider to Pantheon.

-If your registrar is not on the list below, consult the [Configure DNS](/guides/launch/configure-dns) section of our Launch Essentials guide for general instructions on how to connect your domain.
+If your DNS provider is not on the list below, consult the [Configure DNS](/guides/launch/configure-dns) section of our Launch Essentials guide for general instructions on how to connect your domain.

 ## DNS Provider-specific Documentation